-Where to find the Decision Table Editor Ribbon: Design > Impact > Decisions > Manage Decisions Usage of the Decision Table Editor An analyst will occasionally need to record the way that decisions are made in an organization in a formal way.
-There is often also the need to express the conditions and the resulting decisions in a way that will assist an implementation team design a solution.
+Where to find the Decision Table Editor Ribbon: Design > Element > Decisions > Find Decision Models Usage of the Decision Table Editor An Analyst will occasionally need to formally record the way that decisions are made in an organization.
+They will also need to express the conditions and the resulting decisions in a way that assists an Implementation Team to design a solution.
 The Decision Table Editor built into Enterprise Architect can assist in expressing and implementing the way that decisions are made.
 Options for the Decision Table Editor The Decision Table Editor can be used simply to record the conditions and the conclusions that form the basis of decision making.
-Alternatively implementation code can be generated using the Enterprise Architect Simulation Library (EASL) code generation macros.
+Alternatively, implementation code can be generated using the Enterprise Architect Simulation Library (EASL) code generation macros.